DFE-Digital/get-help-with-tech/app/views/devices_guidance/reset_your_wireless_router.md

 ## If you have a Huawei router

-To continue using your Huawei router, you must reset your router before 16 July 2021 and insert a different SIM card
+To continue using your Huawei router, you must reset your router before 16 July 2021 and insert a different SIM card.

 If you do not do this, you’ll be unable to use another SIM card when the data runs out.